The enterprise AI event for data science & IT leaders

 The next one of these won't be a history lesson.
 The question is whether it happens to you, and whether you'll be ready when it does.

-The result: a gap now exists between what banks have known as a result of following SR 11-7 and what they should know in today’s AI environment, and soon must know in order to comply with the EU AI Act deadline.
-We’ve condensed this knowledge gap down to five questions that every bank's governance framework should be able to answer, and currently cannot.
+The result: a gap now exists between what banks built under SR 11-7 and what they need to operate defensibly under SR 26-2 — and separately, what they need to self-govern the GenAI and agentic systems the new guidance deliberately left out of scope.
+We've condensed this knowledge gap down to five questions that every governance framework should be able to answer, and currently cannot.
 These are not edge cases.
 They are the core of how modern AI systems actually operate.

 Each of these moves directly addresses one of those unanswerable questions and converts a judgment call into a computation.